Skip to main content

 Formal learning

-Furthermore, there is the project MOS (Milieuzorg Op School, Environmental Care on School) of the Flemish Department of Environment and Spatial Development.
-The MOS-project supports primary and secondary schools in making schools environmentally friendly and in providing a sustainable learning and living environment.
+Furthermore, there is the project MOS (Milieuzorg Op School, Environmental Care on School) of the Flemish Department of Environment.
+The MOS project supports primary and secondary schools in making schools environmentally friendly and in providing a sustainable learning and living environment.

 Non-formal learning